 “Well, don’t worry about it, then,” he said.
 “I’m sure things like these happen.”

-“No, Mr. Rivers, this is—I’ve never seen—” She cleared her throat, then turned to look him straight in the eye.
-“I honestly don’t understand how this is even possible.
+“No, Mr. Rivers, this is—I’ve never seen—” She cleared her throat, then looked him straight in the eye.
+“I honestly don’t understand how this is possible.
 These files are JPEGs.
 If I was doing this as a prank, if I wanted to mess with you and give you files like these, I’d have to convert them to GIFs.
 You can have GIF files, or PNGs, with partial transparencies, but there’s no such thing as a transparent JPEG.”

 His brow narrowed.
 He didn’t know all the details she was telling him, but followed the line of thought well enough.
 “Well, then, what are you saying, Miss Smoak?”

-She looked away.
-Regarded something at the far edge of the park.
+She looked away, seeming to gave at something off at the far edge of the park.

 Erlon, too, turned away.
 Studied the rough wood grain of the bench with detached curiosity.
 He honestly didn’t know what to say.